MCC requires all F-1 students carry health insurance in accordance with USCIS regulations and/or MCC policies.

-- University of Kansas JayDoc Free Clinic is a student-run clinic that provides non-emergency urgent and preventative care to the uninsured and underinsured populations of Greater Kansas City.
-The general clinic is open Monday and Wednesday evenings, and specialty clinics operate on Tuesday evenings.
+- University of Kansas JayDoc Free Clinic is a student-run clinic that provides non-emergency urgent and preventative care to the uninsured and underinsured populations of greater Kansas City.
+The general clinic is open Monday and Wednesday evenings and specialty clinics operate Tuesday evenings.
 JayDoc also provides patients with referrals to other clinics in the Safety Net system to ensure an ongoing home for medical care.

 - Samuel U. Rodgers Community Health Center and Dental Clinic offers pediatric, women's health, obstetrics/gynecology, adult, geriatric medicine,

 dentistry, pharmacy, laboratory, adult day care, social services, behavioral health,

 psychiatric services, gambling addiction counseling and substance abuse treatment

 Kansas City, MO 64124

 - Swope Health Services offers pediatric, women's health, obstetrics/gynecology, and adult medicine.
 Other